 The calculation is normally which us smaller: 26xWBA or 1/3 BPW.
 WBA is the Weekly Benefit Amount, so 26xWBA would be the regular week program.
 1/3 BPW refers to the Base Period Wages, so if a person did not succeed to earn more than 3 times the standard benefit amount, they will be suitable for fewer weeks of coverage.

-You can guess your Potential Benefits Online.
+You can calculate your unemployment benefits by using the calculator at the top of this page.
 Your weekly benefit amount and the number of weeks of entitlement to benefits are based on the wages you were paid and amount of time you worked during your base period.
 The weekly benefit amount is calculated by dividing the sum of the wages earned during the highest quarter of the base period by 26, rounded down to the next lower whole dollar.
 The result cannot exceed the utmost weekly benefit permitted by rule.

-You must register for employment search services with the Pennsylvania Careerlink® system within 30 days after you file your application for benefits.
+You must register for employment search services with the Pennsylvania CareerLink® system within 30 days after you file your application for benefits.
 If you are not already registered, create a Keystone ID and Password, using your complete Social Security number.
-Use your Keystone ID and Password.
-If you previously created a Keystone ID and Password, login and update your information to include your complete Social Security number and all applicable information.
+Use your Keystone ID and Password to login and to update relevant information.

 I am currently in another state, do the registration requirements affect me?